 The DPI of a mouse determines its sensitivity.
 DPI stands for dots per inch, so a mouse with a higher DPI will move the cursor on screen further than a lower-DPI mouse when both are moved the same distance.

-It can be tricky to find out with some mice, but here are a few ways you can try to determine the DPI of your mouse.
+It can be tricky to find out with some mice, but here are a few ways you can determine the DPI of your mouse.

 The most obvious thing you can do is search online for your make and model.
 Unless it’s an unbranded mouse, there’s a chance you’ll find a spec sheet which lists the DPI figure.

-Typically, this will be the highest DPI on offer rather than the range the mouse supports.
+Typically, this will be the highest DPI on offer rather than the range the mouse supports, but some manufacturers including Logitech specify the range.

 Again, unless you have an unbranded mouse which relies solely on Windows’ stock mouse driver you should be able to download the appropriate software from the manufacturer’s website.